LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

      ![image](https://user-images.githubusercontent.com/69487009/155074055-b1c4fab6-7f5f-4cc5-9bb6-f10a564705b5.png)

-  1. Start at a memory clock offset of 500 MHz and increase in increments of 50-100 MHz.
-Note that memory clocks will usually scale much higher than core clocks (even over 1000 MHz).
+  1. Start at a memory clock offset of 500 MHz and increase in 50-100 MHz increments.
+Memory clocks usually scale much higher than core clocks (even over 1000 MHz).

   2. To test the stability of the memory clock, you will need to look for performance regressions and artifacts.
 If you see any receding or a lower score or visual artifacts, decrease the memory clock by 50-100 MHz and retest.
 The recommended benchmark for finding performance regressions (GDDR6X) is [Unigine Superposition](https://benchmark.unigine.com/superposition), as the scores are consistent.